OnionIoT/openwrt-imagebuilder-wrapper/README.md

 Say we've used the OpenWRT SDK to build packages locally and the output files can be found at the `/home/ubuntu/openwrt-sdk-wrapper/openwrt-sdk/bin/packages/mipsel_24kc/custom/` directory.
 And say we wanted to build firmware that uses those locally compiled packages, we would do the following:

-1. Update `config/new-repositories.conf`:
+1. Update `PACKAGE_REPOS` env variable in a profile file`:
     * comment out the existing line
-    * add a new line: `src custom file:///home/ubuntu/openwrt-sdk-wrapper/openwrt-sdk/bin/packages/mipsel_24kc/custom/`
+    * add a new line: `PACKAGE_REPOS="src custom file:///home/ubuntu/openwrt-sdk-wrapper/openwrt-sdk/bin/packages/mipsel_24kc/custom/"`
 2. Make any changes to your packages and compile them into IPK files
-3. Run `bash setup.sh` to download and setup the image builder
+3. Run `bash onion_buildenv setup_imagebuilder` to download and setup the image builder
-4. Run `bash build-fw.sh` to build the firmware
+4. Run `bash onion_buildenv build_firmware` to build the firmware
-5. Find the compiled firmware in the `openwrt-imagebuilder/bin/targets/ramips/mt76x8/` directory
+5. Find the compiled firmware in the `output` directory